to read, America First - Part I, click on image of Jefferson, below

 All of these attributes are involved and reflect the nature of the contemporary political stage; where one party passes a key piece of legislation, only to have the party opposite challenge it at the polls.

 What is good and healthy about our current political discourse, is that, as did the founders of this nation and the framers of our Constitution, we are laboring for the future of this great Republic.
-We must defend everyone’s right to debate lively, and we must forebear political violence absolutely.
+While at the same time that we defend everyone’s right to debate lively, and we must also forebear political violence absolutely.

 The basic question is – what shall we, this generation on whose shoulders the mantle of authority now rests, make of our future?